praegus/toolchain-fitnesse-plugin/slashdocs/docs/fixtures/hsac-fixtures/browser-test.md

 Optionally you can constrain the place to a container (the 'in' part), this will result that the file will be selected for the place within the container.
 The container can be defined using a locator.
 When using a container the place has to be present within it, otherwise you will get a timeout.

-##### select &lt;value&gt; for &lt;place&gt; (in &lt;container&gt;)
-Select the value for the drop down box or radio buttons located using place (a locator).
-Optionally you can constrain the drop down box or radio buttons to a part of the website located using container (the 'in' part).
-This will result that only the drop down box or radio buttons within the container are used.
-The container can be defined using a locator.
-When using a container the drop down box or radio buttons have to be present within it, otherwise you will get a timeout.

 ##### execute script &lt;script&gt;
 Execute the provided script.